matthewsouther/osoberry/src/events.md

 Come join Osoberry School for a fun-filled week of summer STEAM!
 This camp is intended for interested families to come try out Osoberry School to see if they would like to join our community this fall.

-Camp day rhythm will look very close to our regular program.
+Camp rhythm will look very close to our regular program.

 Dates: Monday-Friday August 5th-9th; 9am-2pm